AraBlocks/ara-reward-protocol/README.md

 ### Introduction

-AFP defines a set of extensible classes in Javascript which enable peers of a distributed service to communicate about and define a statement of work for that service.
+AFP defines a set of extensible Javascript classes to enable peers of a distributed service to communicate about and define `SOW`s for a specific service.
 Peers exchange messages in the form of [farming-protocol-buffers](https://github.com/AraBlocks/farming-protocol-buffers).

-AFP also provides a default implementation for communicating over duplex streams.

-A [farmer](#farmer) would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer/SOW for a task, and signing and validating an agreement for a task.
-The farmer could then use a discovery-swarm (or some other peer discovery method) to broadcast their ability to complete a task, and then communicate via a duplex stream their capabilities and costs.
+To Farm: Extend the AFP Farmer class to define specifications to generate a quote for a task, validate a peer/SOW for a task, and sign and validate an agreement for a task.
+A discovery-swarm (or another peer discovery method) is used to broadcast ability to complete a task, and then communicate capabilities and costs via a duplex stream.

-A [requester](#requester) would extend the AFP Requester class to define the requester's specifications for validating peers/quotes for a task, creating and validating agreements for a task, and for starting a task.
-A requester would also extend the AFP Matcher class to define the specifications for selecting and hiring a set of peers given their quotes for a task.
-The requester could then use a discovery-swarm to connect to peers and use AFP to discuss the task.
+To Make a Request: Extend the AFP Requester class to define specifications to validate peers/quotes for a task, create and validate agreements for a task, and to start a task.
+Also extend the AFP Matcher class to define the specifications to select and hire a set of peers given their quotes for a task.
+Use a discovery-swarm to connect to peers and use AFP to discuss the task.

 The default interaction between a requester and a farmer resembles the following:
-- Requester sends statement-of-work to farmer
+- Requester sends `SOW` to farmer
-- Farmer validates sow and replies with quote for work
+- Farmer validates `SOW` and replies with Quote for work
 - Requester validates quote and selects set of peers to complete work based on quotes
 - Requester sends agreement to selected farmers
 - Farmer validates agreement and countersigns agreement